sharedstreets/mobility-metrics/README.md

   - Beginning date of query range
 - `--endDay`
   - End date of query range - should match `startDay` to query a single day of data
+- `--reportDay`
+  - Date used for report titles - does not need to match query dates

 ### Example